gwllx/typack/README.md

     // at<N> - Type at position N
     static_assert(std::is_same_v<pack::at_t<1>, int>);

-    // concat<Ts...> - Add types to the end of the pack static_assert(std::is_same_v<pack::concat_t<int>,
+    // concat_t<Ts...> - Add types to the end of the pack static_assert(std::is_same_v<pack::concat_t<int>,
             ty::pack<char, int, int>>);